 God is Not Green: A World-wide Journey to Places Where Religious Practice and Environmentalism Collide, Beacon Press (forthcoming).

-"Some Thoughts on the First Amendment's Religion Clauses and Abner Greene's Against Obligation, with Reference to Patton Oswalt's Character 'Paul from Staten Island' in the Film Big Fan," in Symposium, On Constitutional Obligation and Disobedience: A Symposium on Abner S. Green's Against Obligation and Louis Michael Seidman's On Constitutional Disobedience, 93 Boston University Law Review (forthcoming).
+"Some Thoughts on the First Amendment's Religion Clauses and Abner Greene's Against Obligation, with Reference to Patton Oswalt's Character 'Paul from Staten Island' in the Film Big Fan," in Symposium, On Constitutional Obligation and Disobedience: A Symposium on Abner S. Green's Against Obligation and Louis Michael Seidman's On Constitutional Disobedience, 93 Boston University Law Review 1363 (2013).

 "Eagle Party," 14 Green Bag 2d 181 (2011).

 "I’m a Laycockian! (for the Most Part)," review of Douglas Laycock, Collected Works on Religious Liberty, Volume 1: Overviews and History, Wm.
 B. Eerdmans Publishing Company (2010), 89 Texas Law Review 935 (2011).

 The Odd Clauses: Understanding the Constitution Through Ten of its Most Curious Provisions, Beacon Press (2011).

 "From the Classroom to the Courtroom: Intelligent Design and the Constitution," 3:2 Evolution: Education & Outreach 215 (2010).

 "Judicial Minimalism and the Evolution Controversy: Further Thoughts on the 'Is it Science?'
 Question," in Symposium, Intelligent Design and the Constitution, 4 University of St. Thomas Journal of Law and Public Policy 30 (2010).